francescodelduchetto/PUBRWebsite/content/posts/call.md

 draft: false
 ---

-## Call for Participation ICRA 2023
+## General Information

+- call for application
+- Link to ICRA website in HOMEPAGE

+- Link to form for application.